docsforadobe/after-effects-scripting-guide/docs/items/footageitem.rst

 **Description**

 Changes the source of this FootageItem to the specified image sequence.

 In addition to loading the file, the method creates a new FileSource object for the file and sets ``mainSource`` to that object.
 In the new source object, it sets the ``name``, ``width``, ``height``, ``frameDuration``, and ``duration`` attributes (see :ref:`AVItem`) based on the contents of the file.

 The method preserves interpretation parameters from the previous ``mainSource`` object.
 If the specified file has an unlabeled alpha channel, the method estimates the alpha interpretation.

 **Parameters**

 =====================  =====================================================
-``file``               An ExtendScript File object for the first file in the
-                       sequence to be used as the footage main source.
+``file``               An `Extendscript File <https://extendscript.docsforadobe.dev/file-system-access/file-object.html>`_ object for the first file in the sequence to be used as the footage main source.
 ``forceAlphabetical``  When true, use the "Force alphabetical order" option.
 =====================  =====================================================